-S PACE-TIME orthogonal block (STOB) coding [3], [32] was recently developed to improve the error performance of wireless communication systems.
-Like many other error protection schemes1 that are designed in the spirit of Shannon's separation theorem [26], space-time codes are designed to operate on uniform independent and identically distributed (i.i.d.) bit-streams.
+tection schemes1 that are designed in the spirit of Shannon's separation theorem [26], space-time codes are designed to operate on uniform independent and identically distributed (i.i.d.) bit streams.
 However, Shannon's separation theorem does not take into consideration constraints on system complexity and delay.
 As real-world communication systems are constrained, systems with independent source and channel codes, known as tandem coding systems, may have inferior performance compared with systems which perform source and channel coding jointly.
-This issue was quantitatively studied, for example in [19], where joint source-channel coding was shown to outperform tandem coding for systems having delay or complexity below a certain threshold.
+This issue was quantitatively studied, for example, in [19], where joint source-channel coding was shown to outperform tandem coding for systems having delay or complexity below a certain threshold.
 Furthermore, in a recent information theoretic study [35], it was shown that the joint source-channel coding reliability function (the error exponent of optimal joint source-channel coding) can be twice as large as the tandem coding reliability function (the error exponent of concatenated optimal source and channel coding) for a large class of discrete memoryless source and channel pairs.

 Joint source-channel coding may be implemented in various ways.
-When the input to the space-time encoder is a non-uniform binary sequence, maximum a posteriori (MAP) detection may be applied to enhance detection and improve system performance.
-For single input single output (SISO) systems, joint source-channel coding via MAP detection is studied, for example, in [2], [21], [23], [25], [29].
-For STOB coded channels, this problem is considered in [6], where a closed form expression for the pairwise error probability (PEP) of symbols which undergo STOB coding and MAP detection is derived and significant improvements are shown over maximum likelihood (ML) detection.
+When the input to the space-time encoder is a nonuniform binary sequence, maximum a posteriori (MAP) detection may be applied to enhance detection and improve system performance.
+For single-input single-output (SISO) systems, joint source-channel coding via MAP detection is studied, for example, in [2], [21], [23], [25], and [29].
+For STOB-coded channels, this problem is considered in [6], where a closed-form expression for the pairwise error probability (PEP) of symbols that undergo STOB coding and MAP detection is derived and significant improvements are shown over maximum-likelihood (ML) detection.
 Another joint source-channel coding approach is the optimization of index assignment in vector quantizers.
-This approach is studied in [7], [13], [34] for SISO channels.
-The study in [7] considers hard-decoding and applies a simulated annealing based algorithm to minimize the distortion caused by the channel noise via optimizing the index assignment.
+This approach is studied in [7], [13], and [34] for SISO channels.
+The study in [7] considers hard decoding and applies a simulated annealing based algorithm to minimize the distortion caused by the channel noise via optimizing the index assignment.

-In this work, we consider the transmission of continuous-alphabet (analog) sources over channels with multiple transmit and multiple receive antennas.
-We employ channel-optimized vector quantization (COVQ), another joint source-channel coding method, for compressing the source while rendering it robust against channel errors.
-COVQ design was originally studied in [14], [8] for arbitrary discrete memoryless channels.
-In [1] and [22], COVQ with soft-decision demodulation was implemented for channels with Rayleigh flat fading, and white and colored additive Gaussian noise and inter-symbol interference, respectively.
-In [28] and [30], COVQ systems with optimal and suboptimal soft-decoding based on Hadamard matrices were introduced and studied.
+In this paper, we consider the transmission of continuous-alphabet (analog) sources over channels with multiple transmit and multiple receive antennas.
+We employ channel-optimized vector quantizers (COVQs), which are other joint source-channel coders for compressing the source while rendering it robust against channel errors.
+COVQ design was originally studied in [8], [14] for arbitrary discrete memoryless channels.
+In [1] and [22], COVQ with soft-decision demodula-